pluska/cleaner-app/USER_GUIDE.md

 ## 🎉 Conclusion

-CleanPlanner transforms household cleaning from a chore into an engaging, rewarding experience.
+SparkClean transforms household cleaning from a chore into an engaging, rewarding experience.
 By understanding the gamification system, area health mechanics, and tool management, you can maximize your cleaning efficiency while having fun.

 **Key Takeaways:**